Edward Borein: Santa Barbara Years (1921-1945)

-Borein became an etcher and a painter, and he opened a studio in El Paseo, Santa Barbara, California in 1921.
+In his later years, as Borein's career continued to evolve, becoming recognized as a skilled etcher and painter.
+He opened a studio in El Paseo, Santa Barbara, California, in 1921.
+It quickly became a popular meeting place for local artists.
 He also taught etching at the Santa Barbara School of the Arts.
 His works of art were nostalgic artistic representations of the Western lifestyle.
 He depicted scenes of Spanish Colonial California, including Spanish missions.
-Another theme was the Old West, especially Native Americans and cowboys.
+Another theme included the American Frontier, especially Native Americans and cowboys.
 His work was part of the painting event in the art competition at the 1932 Summer Olympics.

-Borein maintained his friendship with Will Rogers, and he became friends with Charles Marion Russell, an Old West painter from Montana.
-According to The Los Angeles Times, "The three formed a triumvirate who depicted with picture and legend the West before the days of the fences."

-Personal life, death and legacy
+Personal Life, Death and Legacy

 Borein married Lucile Maxwell in 1921.
 They resided in Santa Barbara, California.
+The Boreins built their first home on the Santa Barbara Mesa and named it La Barranca, where it featured ocean views and was a popular meeting place for show business people, artists, writers and politicians.
+The Boreins later resided in Montecito, California.

+Borein help organize the first Old Spanish Days Fiesta in 1924 and drove a pack of mules in the first Old Spanish Days parade.

-Borein died of a heart attack on May 19, 1945 in Santa Barbara, at age 72.
+Borein died of a heart attack on May 19, 1945, in Santa Barbara, at age 72.

 Some of his paintings and etchings are displayed in the Santa Barbara Historical Museum's Edward Borein Gallery.
 In 1971, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.